yusuf-s-ahmed/yusuf-s-ahmed/README.md

 Highlights:

+- Working as a Technology Analyst at a student-led organisation at City, University of London.

 - Currently interning at an Al research and development firm based in the US, as a Solutions Developer Intern.

 - Worked two freelance roles as a Data Analyst and a Software Engineer at startups based in London, in the legal and healthcare sector.